 - The Pre-Law Society, for students who are interested in a legal career.
 Pre-Law Society Facebook Page.
 Advisor: Prof. Martin Adamian.

-The CSULA Political Science Association
+The Cal State LA Political Science Association

-The CSULA Pre-Law Society
+The Cal State LA Pre-Law Society

 The Pre-Law Society is dedicated to providing students with the tools and skills needed for applying to law school successfully.
 PLS resources include information on scholarships, internships, mentoring programs, and LSAT preparation.
-PLS members can gain insight about various fields of law by attending PLS guest speaker seminars.
+PLS members can gain insight into various fields of law by attending PLS guest speaker seminars.
 In addition, local law school campus visitations are scheduled throughout the year to help students decide which law schools they would like to attend.
 Law advisors also stress the importance of extracurricular participation for those interested in applying to law programs.

 In recent years, the Pre-Law Society has held an annual banquet at the end of the academic year, and a day-long Law Fair each spring (with representatives from 15 law schools, many workshops and panels, and a chance for a free LSAT prep course).